NelsonOngany/yolo/explanation.md

 ## Git workflow used to achieve the task.
 Steps taken:

-*Forked and cloned the yoloapp repository into my local machine *Installed the dependencies needed to run the app in my local machine.
-I was able to run the app *Created Dockerfiles for each microservice.
-Build and tested the images on my local machine and pushed the changes to git *Created a docker-compose file
+* Forked and cloned the yoloapp repository into my local machine

+* Installed the dependencies needed to run the app in my local machine.
+I was able to run the app

+* Created Dockerfiles for each microservice.
+Build and tested the images on my local machine and pushed the changes to git

+* Created a docker-compose file

 ## Successful running of the applications and if not, debugging measures applied.

 ## Good practices such as Docker image tag naming standards for ease of identification of images and containers.

+* Descriptive commits to track my progress on github

+* Good practices used in naming of Docker images;
+        -use of lowercase only

+        -Use of semantic version i.e harold7/yolo-backendapp:1.0.0 and harold7/yolo-clientapp:1.0.0

+        -Use of Kebab-case for multi-word names eg harold7/yolo-backendapp:1.0.0

+        -Use of short image names that are meaningful